kean/articles/2021-01-31-introducing-pulse.markdown

 - [**PulseUI**](https://github.com/kean/PulseUI), a SwiftUI-based framework with components that you can embed directly into your app, e.g. `ConsoleView`.
 This framework is private and is available for [**GitHub sponsors**](https://github.com/sponsors/kean).
 It will be open sourced when there are enough sponsors behind it.
 - A macOS app based on **PulseUI**.

-Integrating **PulseUI** is extremely easy.
+Integrating **PulseUI** is easy.
 You add a package to your app and configure it to record the events and metrics provided by `URLSession`.
 There are no certificates or VPN tunnels involved and it only sees your app's `URLSession` traffic.
 You can show a `PulseUI.ConsoleView` to see the requests and other logs in real-time.

 > You can bind the presentation of the `ConsoleView` to a shake gesture.
 This also allows you to use `Cmd+Ctrl+Z` shortcut in a simulator to display it, convenient.
 {:.info}

-The main advantage of Pulse is that it is always there.
-You don't have to be in front of a computer to use it.
-And if a QA or a business person runs a nightly build and encounters an issue, all the information is recorded and can be shared using any native mechanism, such as AirDrop.
+The main advantage of Pulse is that it is always there and recording: logs, network events, metrics.
+And you don't have to be in front of a computer to use it.
+If a QA or a business person runs a nightly build and encounters an issue, all the information is recorded and can be shared using any native mechanism, such as AirDrop.
 It's super easy.

+I think the best way to think about Pulse is not as a network debugging tool but at as comprehensive logging system.

 ## SwiftUI